usmanser71/TAYYAB-HellBot/Readme.md

 ---

+🌐 Social Media

+Follow Tayyab Exploits for updates, tips, and more bots:

+YouTube: Tayyab ExploitZ

+TikTok: Tayyab ExploitZ TikTok

+Instagram: Tayyab ExploitZ IG

+---

 📂 Media Folder

-All media resources (images, icons, and sample files) are inside the media/ folder.
+All images, icons, and media files are in the media/ folder.
-Example image displayed at the top: media/HELL.jpg
+Example: media/HELL.jpg is used as the bot banner shown above.

 ---

+📝 Menus in TAYYAB HELL-BOT

+Here are all menus included in the bot, with full command coverage (222+ commands):

+Allmenu
+Owner menu
+Group menu
+Download menu
+Auto menu
+AI menu
+GitHub menu
+Logo menu
+Tools menu
+Text menu
+Utility menu
+Exploits menu
+Photo menu
+React menu
+Game menu
+Fun menu
+Anime menu

+> Each menu contains multiple commands for that category.
+Commands are fully tested.

+---

+💻 Supported Platforms

+Termux (Android)

+Linux (Kali Linux, Ubuntu)

+Panel Hosting

+Other terminals with Node.js support

+---

+⚡ Additional Information

+Commands are fully modular and easy to customize.

+Bot can handle group management, media operations, AI commands, fun games, and more.

+Supports auto-reload for continuous uptime.

+---

 📝 Disclaimer

-TAYYAB HELL-BOT is meant for educational purposes and WhatsApp automation learning.
+This bot is meant for educational and testing purposes.

-Do not use for illegal activities or spam.
+Do not use for spam or illegal activities.

 Use at your own risk.